-NEXT.cc, an educational nonprofit, helps students and teachers around the world through its online lessons.
-However, it wanted to expand its reach into classrooms by compiling many of its online lessons and activities into printed journals.
+NEXT.cc, an educational nonprofit, helps students and teachers around the world through its design-focused online lessons.
+However, it wanted to expand its reach into classrooms by compiling many of its online lessons and activities into printed and digital journals.
 The first is the Food Journal, which teaches kids about food culture, nutrition, and sustainable agriculture.

 About the Project